pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-moonlight.md

 Click "Save" or "Reset":

-- Save: Generate a record of your custom data and store it on the Linea chain.
+- Save: Generate a record of your custom data and store it on the PepeSync chain.

 - Reset: Revert your unsaved modifications to the previous saved state.